History of Farming

 The Middle Ages brought more new technologies to farming, especially the harrow, which turned over the dirt as you plowed.
 In Europe, people started to use three-crop rotation, which was a more efficient use of land.
 At the same time, people started to grow a lot of crops in new places: farmers started to grow sugar and cotton in West Asia, Egypt, and China, and rice in Europe.

 When European traders reached North and South America in the late 1400s AD, they also brought many crops back and forth.
 Traders brought rice, sugar, and coffee from Eurasia and Africa to the Americas.
-They brought coca, chocolate, sweet potatoes, peanuts, yuca root, and potatoes from the Americas to Asia and Africa.
+They brought coca, chocolate, sweet potatoes, peanuts, yuca root, tomatoes, chili peppers, and potatoes from the Americas to Asia and Africa.
 But still most people had to work on farms in order to grow enough food for everybody to eat.
 Most of these people were very poor: in the 1800s AD, many of them were enslaved.

 Finally, in the 1800s AD, the invention of the internal combustion engine made it possible to give up farm animals for gas-powered tractors and harvesters.
 These big, powerful machines replaced many plowmen and harvesters as well as animals.
 By the mid-1900s, only a tiny number of people worked on farms in the United States, and today, across the whole world, less than half the people work on farms growing food or cotton for clothing.